molro/backend/README.md

   <h3 align="center">Pre built Backend</h3>

   <p align="center">
-    🎯 Learn the foundations for work with pre built development environments
+    🎯 Learn the foundations for work with a pre built backend
     <br />
     <a href="https://github.com/molro/backend"><strong>Explore the docs »</strong></a>
     <br />